monerium/js-monorepo-playground/packages/sdk/README.md

 > Authorization Code Flow with PKCE is used for apps where direct user interaction is involved, and the application is running on an environment where the confidentiality of a secret cannot be safely maintained.
 It allows the application to authorize users without handling their passwords and mitigates the additional risk involved in this sort of delegation.

-First you have to navigate the user to the Monerium authentication flow.
+First, you have to navigate the user to the Monerium authentication flow.
 This can be done by generating a URL and redirecting the user to it.
 After the user has authenticated, Monerium will redirect back to your specified URI with a code.
 You can then finalize the authentication process by exchanging the code for access and refresh tokens.

 ```ts
 import { MoneriumClient } from '@monerium/sdk';